Tick: Population control measures

 With the possible exception of widespread DDT use in the Soviet Union, attempts to limit the population or distribution of disease-causing ticks have been quite unsuccessful.

 The parasitoid encyrtid wasp Ixodiphagus hookeri has been investigated for its potential to control tick populations.
-It lays its eggs into ticks; the hatching wasps kill their hosts.
+It lays its eggs in ticks; the hatching wasps kill their hosts.

 Predators and competitors of tick hosts can indirectly reduce the density of infected nymphs, thereby lowering tick-borne disease risk by lowering the density and/or tick burden of reservoir-competent hosts.
 A study in the Netherlands found that the number of larval ticks on bank voles and wood mice was lower at sites with significant red fox (Vulpes vulpes) and stone marten (Martes foina) activity.

 This supports the results of a study from the northeastern United States, in which the incidence of Lyme borreliosis was negatively correlated with the density of red fox, possibly because foxes decrease the density of white-footed mice (Peromyscus leucopus), the most important reservoir-competent host for Borrelia burgdorferi.

 Another natural form of control for ticks is the helmeted guineafowl, a bird species that consumes mass quantities of ticks.
 Opossums groom themselves, swallowing many ticks; they are net destroyers of ticks, killing around ninety percent of the ticks that attempt to feed on them.
 More generally, high animal diversity has a strongly protective effect against tick-borne disease.

 Topical tick medicines may be toxic to animals and humans.
 The synthetic pyrethroid insecticide phenothrin in combination with the hormone analogue methoprene was a popular topical flea and tick therapy for felines.
 Phenothrin kills adult ticks, while methoprene kills eggs.
-Some products were withdrawn, and others are known to cause adverse reactions.
+Some cat products were withdrawn in the US due to adverse reactions, and others are known to cause adverse reactions.

+In the arts

+In 2020, the world's first monument to a tick was erected in the Russian city of Ufa on a stone base from the Ural Mountains with the inscription: "Same as you I also want to live".

+The Tick is a parody superhero created by cartoonist Ben Edlund in 1986.